Cleveland-Cliffs: 20th century

 Demand for American iron ore hit peaks during World War I, World War II, and the post-World War II consumer boom.
-In 1933, Edward Greene (the son-in-law of Jeptha Homer Wade II) replaced William G. Mather as the head of the company.
+In 1933, Edward B. Greene (the son-in-law of Jeptha Homer Wade II) replaced William G. Mather as the head of the company.
 The Mather A Mine opened in the early 1940s and the Mather B shaft in the 1950s.
+In 1950, the company celebrated its 100th anniversary with the publication of a commemorative book, A Century of Iron Men, by Harlan Hatcher, vice president of Ohio State University.

 As the Cold War continued, reserves of mineable hematite dwindled in northern Minnesota and Cleveland-Cliffs returned some of its focus to its traditional areas of interest around the Marquette Iron Range, where new deposits of magnetite were opened.
 The first pellet plant was built at Eagle Mills in 1954, followed by the first grate/kiln plant at the Humboldt Mine in 1960.
 The Republic Mine was converted from a shaft mine to an open pit and concentrator in 1956 and a two-kiln pellet plant was added in 1962.
 The Empire Mine opened in 1963 and was expanded in the mid- and late-1970s; the Pioneer Pellet Plant was opened in 1965 to pelletize the underground ore from the Mather B Mine in Negaunee, Michigan.
-In 1974, the Tilden Mine opened in Ishpeming, Michigan.
+In 1974, the Tilden Mine opened south of Ishpeming, Michigan.
 This mine was and is the only mine in the world with the ability to produce both hematite and magnetite pellets.